lebao3105/Commands-collection/README.md

 Open windows search -> type and search for env -> Launch first search result -> Environment Variables -> User/System PATH -> Add -> Browse -> Head to the bin folder -> OK to apply.
 Reopen any Command window to get the changes.
 ```

-But not at all commands are vaid to use.
+But not at all commands are valid to use.
 Rename some programs here:
 * echo
 * cat
 * cls (*NIX)